Coverdell Education Savings Account (ESA) vs. 529 Plan: Which Is Right for You?

 What Is a Coverdell Education Savings Account?

-Offering investment flexibility that is superior to the 529 plan, potentially lower costs, and tax-free treatment not just for college expenses but for a wide range of elementary and secondary school costs (K-12) as well, the ESA is a worthy competitor for your education-savings dollars.
+Coverdell ESAs generally offer greater investment flexibility than 529 plans, and tax-free withdrawals for college expenses as well as a wide range of elementary and secondary school costs (K-12).
 If your child is young enough–not yet 18 years old–and your income is low enough (the income phase-out is $95,000 to $110,000 for a single taxpayer and $190,000 to $220,000 for a married couple filing jointly), you can contribute up to $2,000 per year to a Coverdell ESA for that child.

 Unlike 529s, ESA assets are not revocable.
-The account must be established for the sole benefit of the child, which to me sounds like a UGMA or UTMA account.
+The account must be established for the sole benefit of the child.
 In fact, an ESA has a custodian–and it’s not you.
 The ESA custodian is the bank or other financial institution you use to open the account, much like the way you open an IRA.

 As the ‘responsible individual’, you get to call the shots on investments and distributions, but distributions from an ESA is always paid to the beneficiary and cannot come back to you.
 Unspent funds remaining in the account when your child reaches age 30 must be distributed at that time, subject to tax and a 10% penalty on the account growth if he or she does not have qualified education expenses in that year.
 Federal tax law says the beneficiary can be changed to another family member below age 30 without triggering tax or penalty.